Kir Rian

 • Anxiety External link

 Anxiety can look like so many things--a steady, constant worry all the way to full-blown panic attacks.
-It can be restlessness or a tense jaw or neck muscles, your body is holding all that stress and trying to protect you.
-Learning tools for anxiety and fear management can help minimize how these symptoms interfere with your life.
+It can be restlessness or a tense jaw or neck muscles, poor self care choices, and sleep challenges as your body holds all that stress trying to protect you.
+Learning tools for anxiety and worry management can help minimize how these symptoms interfere with your life.
 Often, there are underlying root issues that can be processed through counseling, as well.

 • PTSD External link